Brood XIX (19) will next emerge in 2024.

-Magicicada is a genus of periodical cicadas known for emerging in massive numbers in 17 or 13 year cycles/periods.
+Magicicada is a genus of periodical cicadas known for emerging in massive numbers in 17 or 13-year cycles/periods.
 The cicadas emerging in 2011 have 13 year life-cycles.
-Magicicada are also organized into broods.
-There are 3 broods of 13 year cicadas, and the brood emerging in 2011 is Brood XIX (nineteen).
+Magicicada cicadas are also organized into broods.
+There are 3 broods of 13-year cicadas, and the brood emerging in 2011 is Brood XIX (nineteen).

-Visit this Magicicada.org species page for detailed information, including photos and audio.
+Visit this Cicadas @ UCONN (formerly Magicicada.org) species page for detailed information, including photos and audio.

 Here is some video and audio of 17 year Magicicada, which look and sound remarkably similar to the 13 year variety.
 This will give you an idea of what to expect:

 Cicada Mania, best of 2007, part 1 by Dan from Cicada Mania on Vimeo.

 Note: some folks call these cicadas “locusts”, but they are not true locusts.